Larry Gelwix: Personal story

 Gelwix is a native of California.
 He was born in Oakland, CA to Betty Jo Mercer and Kennth Gelwix, Jr. and raised in Lafayette, California in the San Francisco Bay Area.
 He is the second of four children.
-Gelwix graduated from Del Valle High School in Walnut Creek, CA. After attending one year at BYU, he served as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) in the Central States Mission.
+Gelwix graduated from Del Valle High School in Walnut Creek, CA. After attending one year at BYU, he was a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) in the Central States Mission.
 He earned a BA and MA from Brigham Young University (BYU) in Organizational Communication.
 He also played rugby for three years at BYU under coaches from New Zealand.
 He became an instructor at an LDS Church seminary adjacent to Highland High School to earn money to pursue a doctorate at Purdue University.
 He became an assistant football coach during the fall season and a wrestling coach in the winter.
 He missed coaching in the spring, and having played rugby at BYU, decided to start a rugby team at the high school.

 Gelwix left teaching seminary full-time after four years and pursued a career in the travel industry.
 Through a series of mergers and acquisitions, Gelwix became a co-owner of Morris Travel, which operated travel agencies throughout the western United States.
 Gelwix and his partners sold Morris Travel in 1995, at which time Morris had 50+ offices and over 400 employees.
 Following the sale of Morris Travel, Gelwix was hired as CEO of WinAir Airlines, a charter airline operating nine 737 aircraft.
 In 2000, Gelwix and former business partner, Mark Faldmo, formed Columbus Travel, headquartered in Bountiful, Utah.
 Columbus Travel has become one of the largest and most successful travel agencies in Utah and won the "Best of State" award three times as the "best travel agency in the state of Utah" and was named by Mark Travel Corporation (one of the largest tour operators in the world) as one of the "Top 10 Travel Agencies" in the country.
 Columbus has been awarded numerous other honors, distinctions, and citations in the travel industry.

 Gelwix is best known in the Rocky Mountain area as the "Getaway Guru" and host of the syndicated "Travel Show" radio broadcast.
 Gelwix has been an on-air radio talk show host for more than 20 years (12 years at KSL and 8 years syndicated by Clear Channel Communications).
 Gelwix is also the feature on the "Getaway Guru" segment broadcast weekly on KUTV channel 2, the CBS network affiliate in UT, ID, and western WY.
-Gelwix serves as CEO of Columbus Travel.
+Gelwix is CEO of Columbus Travel.

 Gelwix has received many awards, honors, and distinctions, including the "Best of State" award as the best high school coach in the state of Utah, the "Education Service Award" from the State of Utah Department of Corrections; and the BYU "Outstanding Service" Award.

 The movie Forever Strong was based on Coach Gelwix and the Highland Rugby Team.